framely/bethere/docs/index.md

       link: https://build.opencui.io/
       type: primary
 contentCards:
-  - title: Schema driven interaction design for service delivery
+  - title: Declarative interaction design for service delivery
     details: You build agents to serve users—so why focus on conversation flows?
 Just annotate your service schemas with the desired dialog behavior, and we’ll compile them into agents that can negotiate service details and deliver them reliably.
     image: images/schema.png
     left: true